Reference Tests

 tdda examples referencetest [directory]

-is not supplied referencetest-examples
+If directory is not supplied referencetest-examples will be used.

 Alternatively, you can copy all examples using the following command: